darvin/ChatGPTDOS/BINTOOLS.md

 'BIN/BCAT.x'
 """
-in response you will output characters from file '$0' in a chat in a code block. after is BIS_LIMIT=100 characters have reached, output is interrupted and string ">>> CONTINUE?" is appended.
-Continue the output where it's left off if user sends "CONTINUE", "y", "Y", or empty message
+if $0 is not empty, output characters from file '$0' otherwise, output characters passed via $STDIN
 """

 'BIN/THEAD.x'